Home Office Deduction

 Where It Appears in a Real Tax Workflow

-The home office deduction appears when a taxpayer with business activity calculates net income, often through Schedule C. The taxpayer determines whether the home space qualifies, chooses the applicable computation method, and then uses the result in the business-expense workflow.
+The home office deduction appears when a taxpayer with business activity calculates net income, often through Schedule C. IRS small-business guidance explains that the deduction usually starts with exclusive and regular business use tests and then moves into either the simplified option or the regular method.
+The taxpayer determines whether the home space qualifies, often through a Principal Place of Business or other home-office qualification path, chooses the applicable computation method, and then uses the result in the business-expense workflow.
+Under the regular method, the calculation may also connect to Form 8829 even though the real concept is broader than one form.

 Practical Example